fluthjs/fluth-vue/packages/guide/motion.en.md

   <img src="/logic.drawio.svg" alt="motion" />
 </div>

-Essentially, models are collections of highly cohesive data and logic.
-It might seem that directly using `OOP` object-oriented encapsulation could achieve the goal, but as mentioned earlier, frontend business models are **highly asynchronous, event-driven, multi-input multi-output**.
-Using `OOP` for encapsulation would result in numerous asynchronous call chains.
+Theoretically, business models are encapsulations of highly cohesive data and logic, and traditional OOP object-oriented programming seems to be a natural choice.
+However, frontend business models have **highly asynchronous, event-driven, multi-input multi-output** characteristics, and using traditional OOP encapsulation would result in numerous complex asynchronous call chains and callback nesting.

-These call chains, being **asynchronous and often spanning multiple business models**, make code difficult to read and maintain.
-Moreover, `Vue`'s data reactivity often exacerbates this problem - data gets modified at unknown points, and modifications may unknowingly trigger other logic, making data flow difficult to trace:
+These call chains **execute asynchronously and often span multiple business domains**, greatly increasing the cost of code understanding and maintenance.
+Although Vue's reactive system simplifies data binding, it may exacerbate problems in complex business scenarios: the trigger points of data modifications are difficult to locate, the propagation paths of side effects are unpredictable, and the overall data flow becomes difficult to trace and debug:

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">
   <img src="/logic-complex.drawio.svg" alt="motion" />